t3knomanzer/maxmix-website/_blocks/home-how-30.md

 title: 2.
 Install the software
 ---

+A simple installer takes care of everything.
 Download the software, install it and done!
-Setting up maxmix is that simple.
-To know more, checkout the installation instructions.
 {% include button.html text="Install" url="/install" style="default" %}